-Jessica directed and produced her latest narrative short film “End of the Line” which premieres at the 2018 Sundance Film Festival.
+Jessica directed and produced her latest narrative short film “End of the Line” which premiered at the 2018 Sundance Film Festival.
 The visual effects heavy short film is based on a short story by acclaimed writer Aimee Bender about a lonely man who goes to the pet store and buys a tiny man in a cage, exploring themes of power and its abuse.
 Staring Simon Helberg (Big Bang Theory, Florence Foster Jenkins) and Brett Gelman (Stranger Things, Lemon), for Refinery29 and TNT's Anthology Shatterbox film series.
 The film won Best International Short Film at the Molise Film Festival in Italy and the Jury's Choice Award at London's Discover Film Festival.

 Jessica’s first feature documentary film “After Innocence” which she directed, wrote and produced tells the moving story of innocent men wrongfully imprisoned for decades and exonerated after DNA testing proved their innocence.
 The film won the Sundance Special Jury Prize and numerous festival awards before being released theatrically by New Yorker Films and premiering on Showtime.
 It was shortlisted for the Academy Awards and became a game changer in criminal justice reform, bringing awareness and change for the wrongfully convicted.